CA Farmers for Trump, Devin Nunes Battle Vandals to Keep Signs Up

 Dolieslager said he and his neighbors and employees spent the next month battling vandals who regularly spray painted or damaged the signs and eventually stole the Trump banner.

-Nunes told Breitbart News the lack of intolerance and violence on the left is becoming a national problem.
+Nunes told Breitbart News that the intolerance and violence on the left is becoming a national problem.

 “The radical left is lashing out violently throughout the country, attacking cops and even everyday citizens,” Nunes said.
 “Simply expressing your political views, if they’re contrary to those of the left, is now an act of bravery and defiance.”